Best Deals on Tech Products Right Now

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 If you need a new pair of headphones or it’s time to replace a laptop that’s past its prime, you may not have to pay full price to get something that will suit your needs.
-There are some sales on laptops, headphones, TVs, and other tech right now.
+There are some good prices on laptops, headphones, TVs, and other tech right now.
+Since Prime Day ended last week, a lot of discounts disappeared, but a few still rival last week’s deals.
+And in a few short weeks, back-to-school sales will begin, and you may find more and better tech discounts.

 No matter what you’re shopping for, I take extra care in determining how much you’re really saving now vs. what the product costs.
 Because I keep an eye on the prices of everything we test, I can account for an item’s actual cost over time rather than its original price, as well as how often it goes on sale.
 I’m also weighing previous sale prices against current offers to provide context for the prices you’re seeing now.